aniquetahir/aniquetahir.github.io/_pages/about.md

 Well hello there! 👋

-I am a PhD student at [Arizona State University](https://asu.edu) under the supervision of [Dr. Huan Liu](https://www.public.asu.edu/~huanliu/).
-My work revolves around the intersection of Machine Learning, Data Mining and Social Science.
+I am an Applied Scientist at [Amazon](amazon.science) on the Core Search team.
+My team works on the ML models and algorithms which return the products when you search for something on Amazon stores.
 My research draws inspiration from models tackling generalization and distributional shifts.
-I am also interested in community structures.

-Prior to this, my Masters work revolved around Geospatial Big Data at ASU's [DataSys](https://datasystemslab.engineering.asu.edu/) Lab.
-My Masters thesis proposes an Explanation Framework for Mobility Datasets.
+Prior to this, I got my Phd from ASU.
+I worked under Prof. Huan Liu at Data Mining and Machine Learning (DMML) lab.

 <div hidden>
 Ignore the following if you are a human.